 Some joint degrees with Psychology are recognised by the British Psychological Society and they confer Graduate Basis for Chartered Membership.
 You are allowed to spread classes covering the advanced core psychology areas over the third and fourth year.
-In addition, you must study advanced methodology and undertake a literature review in your third year and undertake a psychology research project in fourth year.
+In addition, you must study advanced methodology and undertake a Psychology research project in fourth year.